 -The voter's signature (written request only).

-If the voter has designated an immediate family member or legal guardian to request his/her absentee ballot, that designee must provide the above information in addition to the following:
+If the voter has designated an immediate family member or legal guardian to request his/her mail ballot, that designee must provide the above information in addition to the following:

 -The requester's name.